 Martin Sheridan was born in the rural village of Bohola, Co.
 Mayo on 28 March 1881, the second-youngest of six children.
 His father, Martin Snr, worked the 90-acre family farm, which he inherited from his father.
 Martin Snr was active in the Fenian movement and was a co-founder of the Land League along with Michael Davitt.
 The republican connection doesn’t end there.
-Michael’s brother Joe also married a girl called Kitty Collins whose brother was a certain Michael Collins.
+Martin’s brother Joe also married a girl called Kitty Collins whose brother was a certain Michael Collins.

 In 1899, Martin immigrated to the United States along with two of his brothers.
 As is typical of his fellow “Irish Whales”, Sheridan joined the New York Police Department in 1906.
 He excelled in the force, eventually rising to the rank of first-grade detective.
 Such was the respect he commanded, whenever the Governor of New York was present in New York City, Sheridan would serve as his bodyguard.
 Sheridan remained in the force until his death in 1918.

 Martin was introduced to athletics by his brother Richard, himself a keen discus thrower and American champion in 1898 and 1899.
 Martin was a naturally-gifted athlete.
 At 6′ 1″ tall and weighing 191 lbs, he competed in a huge range of events including discus, shot put, javelin, long jump, high jump and pole vault but to name a few.